 Blocked tear ducts can occur in infants, which can often resolve on their own, or can be acquired as an adult.
 Excess tearing can be a nuisance, and can also cause an infection that may threaten vision if untreated.

 What is the treatment for tearing?
-If tearing occurs from dry eyes, Dr. Amato will work closely with a dry eye specialist to with ocular lubrication and other therapies to improve the tear film and health of the eye surface.
+If tearing occurs from dry eyes, Dr. Amato and Dr. Somogyi will work closely with a dry eye specialist to with ocular lubrication and other therapies to improve the tear film and health of the eye surface.

 What is the treatment for tearing in children?